farsightsec/fstrm/README.md

 This will place compiler flags in the `libfstrm_CFLAGS` variable and linker flags in the `libfstrm_LIBS` variable.
 Read [more information here](https://www.flameeyes.eu/autotools-mythbuster/pkgconfig/pkg_check_modules.html) about the `PKG_CHECK_MODULES` macro.

+## Documentation

+See the [online Doxygen documentation here](http://farsightsec.github.io/fstrm/) for a detailed reference.
+This documentation can be built from the source tree by running:

+    make html

 ## Versioning

 `fstrm` follows the [Semantic Versioning Specification](http://semver.org/).